 Design and Weight

-Although Craftsman is known for its cordless tools, our resident DIYers can attest that it’s in the heavier category.
+Although Craftsman is known for its cordless tools, I’ve personally found their products in the heavier category.
 Also, several tools under its product line could weigh up to 9 pounds.

 Performance and Durability

-Performance-wise, Craftsman and DeWalt are almost at the same level if we compare the power of the corded tools under their product line.
+Performance-wise, Craftsman and DeWalt are almost at the same level if the power of the corded tools under their product line are compared.
 However, users must expect less power when it comes to their cordless tool collection.

-On the bright side, you can rely on this brand’s durability and material quality if you want a product that’ll last in the toolbox for years to come.
+On the bright side, you can rely on this brand’s durability and material quality if you want a product that will last in the toolbox for years to come.

 When it comes to battery-powered tools like cordless drills, DeWalt offers more power than most of its alternatives.
 Because of that, it performs faster and smoother.